 To Sum it Up

-Taking a prenatal vitamin will support the health of both you and your growing baby.
-Prenatal vitamins have even been shown to reduce nausea, boost fertility, and reduce chances of birth defects.
-By taking a prenatal vitamin 3 months before planning to conceive, you will ensure that you are getting enough folic acid, calcium, and iron to support a growing baby.
+Taking a prenatal vitamin will support your health and your baby’s health.
+They’ve even been shown to boost fertility, increase iron levels, and reduce the chances of congenital abnormalities.
+By taking a prenatal vitamin three months before planning to conceive, you will receive enough folic acid, calcium, and iron to support a growing baby.

-Although prenatal vitamins can cause constipation, bloating, and other minor side effects for some women, there is no definitive proof that prenatal vitamins can cause you to gain weight.
-And because they contain zero calories, your weight gain is most likely from just the pregnancy itself.
+Although prenatal vitamins can cause constipation, bloating, and other minor side effects for some women, there is no proof they can cause weight gain.
+Because they contain zero calories, your weight gain is most likely from the pregnancy itself.